 Allocations as Percentage of Budget

-As you can see above, the total of all categories combines equals $5,000.
+As you can see above, the total of all categories combined equals $5,000.
 This budget adheres closely to the recommended percentages, and it even manages to stay below the recommended percentage ranges in the Health/Medical and Recreation categories.

-Creating Your Detailed Monthly Budget
+Creating Your Zero-Based Budget

 Once you have calculated categorical totals for the entire month, the final step is to add all categorical totals and compare the final sum to your allocated final sum.
 Again, in order to have a zero-based budget, these figures should be identical.